 When choosing the color of pepper for your Stuffed Peppers recipe, it will depend on your personal taste preference.
-Green peppers are a bit more zesty and definitely less sweet than red, yellow or orange.
-Green peppers in this recipe really compliment the flavors in the beef, sausage, tomato-rice mixture.
+Green peppers are a bit more zesty and definitely less sweet than red, yellow, or orange.
+Green peppers in this recipe really complement the flavors in the beef, sausage, tomato-rice mixture.

 How to make Stuffed Peppers

 My friends often ask me how to make stuffed bell peppers and my response is always the same – it’s so easy!
 While these may look difficult, if you follow these easy steps, you will have perfect stuffed peppers every time!

 - Brown meat and aromatics.
 Add tomato sauce, rice and seasonings and cook until rice is tender.

 - While the filling is cooking, prepare your peppers by simmering 5 minutes to soften.

 - Fill peppers with pasta sauce, meat and rice mixture.

 - Top with cheese and bake until bubbly!